liningtonlab/npmrd_curator/README.md

 AWS Copilot has been used to deploy this stack into an existing VPC so that we can connect to a central RDS instance.

 Make sure to initialize backend before frontend or DNS rules will cause an issue...

+* Matt's Note: This extends to redeployment as well.
+Whenever the backend is redeployed ensure that you redeploy the frontend AFTER the backend is fully redeployed (even if you've made no changes to the frontend).
+Otherwise they will not be able talk to one another

 Make sure you enable the security group AFTER the `copilot env init` step below.